 May contain errors — check source documents for definitive information.

-The Horticultural Peat (Prohibition of Sale) Bill would ban the sale of horticultural peat in England by the end of 2025.
-It provides for exemptions to that ban and sets out related purposes to support the move away from peat.
-The bill is a Commons proposal brought forward by Sarah Dyke and is currently at the second-reading stage.
+The Horticultural Peat (Prohibition of Sale) Bill would ban the sale of horticultural peat in England by the end of 2025, with exemptions for certain uses.
+It sets out the prohibition and connected purposes, and is currently at the second reading in the House of Commons, introduced by Sarah Dyke.

 Generated 21 February 2026